 As a graduate of this course, you’ll have job opportunities in the nuclear industry, a growing and international sector.

-The course also naturally leads into further study, such as completing a PhD.
+Former students have secured roles at the UK and Nigerian nuclear regulatory agencies.
+The MSc also leads into further study, such as completing a PhD.

 Academic year structure